james-burt/pennineway/route.markdown

 A day of heather moorlands and forests before reaching the town of Byrness, which provided accommodation for forestry workers

 # Byrness to Kirk Yetholm (2 day section)
 The walk comes to an end with a stunning wild section through the Cheviots before descending to Kirk Yetholm on the Scottish border.
+As Wainwright wrote, "There is no brass band to greet you", but you will be a better person because you have walked the Pennine Way.